ibm-cloud-docs/mas-ms/support.md

 ## Self-Service Portal
 {: #ssp}

-A Self Service Portal (SSP) for MAS Managed Service (MAS-MS) is not available at this time and is under construction.
+Self Service Portal (SSP) for MAS Managed Service (MAS-MS) is not available at this time and is under construction.